carpentries-incubator/pangenomics/_episodes/06-Anvio.md

 You elected to use NCBI's `blastp` for amino acid sequence search.
 Running blastp will be significantly slower than DIAMOND, but in some cases, slightly more sensitive.
-We are unsure about whether the slight increase in sensitivity may justify significant increase in run time, but you are the boss.
+We are unsure about whether the slight increase in sensitivity may justify a significant increase in run time, but you are the boss.

 NCBI BLAST MAKEDB